chutommy/observer/README.md

 ## Installation

-On Raspberry Pi (CPU ARMv6+), with `go`, `opencv4`, `gocv` and `gobot` installed, run this:
+On Raspberry Pi (CPU ARMv6+), with `go`, `opencv4`, `gocv` and `gobot` installed, run this command to install executable file into your PATH:

 ```bash
 $ go get github.com/chutified/observer-rpi
 ```

-Or get `install.sh` file and run this in the same location to install all dependencies and the Observer software (can take up to 15 minutes, depends on the performance):
+Or you can also get `install.sh` file and run it in the project folder to install all dependencies and the Observer software (can take up to 15 minutes, depends on the performance):

 ```bash
 $ ./install